-Conclusion & Recommendations The report provides assurance to the Health Board that in line with statutory guidance the Health Board is fully compliant with the requirements of the Nurse Staffing Levels (Wales) Act 2016 bi annual calculations for 25B adult inpatient medical and surgical wards; and paediatric inpatient wards.
-Throughout the past year, nurse staffing levels for all healthcare settings across BCUHB have been calculated at a level which demonstrates the commitment to having 'regard to the importance of providing sufficient nurses to allow time for the nurses to care for patients sensitively'.
+Conclusion & Recommendations с The report provides assurance to the Health Board that in line with statutory guidance the Health Board is fully compliant with the requirements of the Nurse Staffing Levels (Wales) Act 2016 bi annual calculations for 25B a adult inpatient medical and surgical wards; and paediatric inpatient wards. a to s p Throughout the past year, nurse staffing levels for all healthcare settings across BCUHB have been calculated at a level which demonstrates the commitment to having 'regard to the importance of providing sufficient nurses o allow time for the nurses to care for patients sensitively'.
 This statutory requirement has ensured that the staffing levels for all wards and areas across BCUHB caring for inpatients have been set and, wherever possible maintained.
-When it has not been possible to maintain staffing levels, appropriate action, mitigation and escalation is in line with BCUHB Nurse Staffing Levels Policy It has been challenging to consistently meet the planned roster within wards with the professional judgement of nurse managers and leaders having been relied on significantly given the dynamic and constantly evolving clinical situation.
-During this time all staff have displayed resilience and solidarity as the organisation endeavours to: Maintain nurse staffing levels during times of high vacancies, staff absences, and increased patient care needs Manage the pressures of unscheduled care Manage the pressures of planned/elective services against a backdrop of significant waiting list times Manage the unfunded escalated bed capacity The Board is asked to note the following next steps: An ongoing review of the resource requirements to support the Nursing Workforce, Staffing and Professional Standards agenda to ensure the organisation is able to fulfil its statutory duties in relation to the Nurse Staffing Levels (Wales) Act 2016; focus on meeting the nurse staffing establishments through ambitious and successful recruitment campaigns; focus on the retention of committed and skilled staff.
+When it has not been possible to maintain staffing levels, appropriate action, mitigation and escalation is in line with BCUHB Nurse Staffing Levels Policy n c t has been challenging to consistently meet the planned roster within wards with the professional judgement of nurse managers and leaders having been relied on significantly given the dynamic and constantly evolving clinical situation.
+During this time all staff have displayed resilience and solidarity as the organisation endeavours to: Maintain nurse staffing levels during times of high vacancies, staff absences, and increased patient care needs Manage the pressures of unscheduled care Manage the pressures of planned/elective services against a backdrop of significant waiting list times Manage the unfunded escalated bed capacity Т The Board is asked to note the following next steps: An ongoing review of the resource requirements to support the Nursing Workforce, Staffing and Professional Standards agenda to ensure the organisation is able to fulfil its statutory duties in relation to the Nurse Staffing Levels (Wales) Act 2016; focus on meeting the nurse staffing establishments through ambitious and successful recruitment campaigns; focus on the retention of committed and skilled staff.
+The BCUHE Beenle Strategy & Plan is an assential analysis to the delivery of a sustainable nursing.
 The BCUHB People Strategy & Plan is an essential enabler to the delivery of a sustainable nursing workforce, which is further supported by the All Wales National Workforce Implementation Plan and the subsequent Nurse Retention Plan, which place a focus on retention and innovation.

 3. Corporate finance teams will work with operational finance teams to adjust budgets as part of the annual planning cycle to reflect the revised approved rosters.
-4. The E-Rostering team will adjust roster demand templates to reflect the agreed 'planned rosters' Ward Managers will process the recruitment of staff, based on the revised nursing establishment (where applicable) 6.
+4. The E-Rostering team will adjust roster demand templates to reflect the agreed 'planned rosters' 5.
+Ward Managers will process the recruitment of staff, based on the revised nursing establishment (where applicable) 6.
 Ward Managers will display any changes to the planned roster on the ward boards displayed at the ward entrance